-In many industries the main factors motivating employees are economic, which translates into a good long-term employment contract, high hourly wage, respect for the supervisor.
-Although majority of workers state that financial factor is very important for them and you might hope that standard salaries and benefits would be enough to keep employees working diligently, this is often not the case.
+In many industries, the main factors motivating employees are economical, which translates into a good long-term employment contract, high hourly wage, and respect for the supervisor.
+Although the majority of workers state that the financial factor is very important for them and you might hope that standard salaries and benefits would be enough to keep employees working diligently, this is often not the case.
 The importance of salary is closely connected with the level of income.
-The higher the income the less dominant financial motivation is.
-Once a certain level of income is achieved there are other needs which become more relevant such as social needs, self-esteem, self-accomplishment.
-Using such motivators will pay off, as the staff retention will decrease and employees start to recognize company goals as their own.
-And surely a good manager knows how to incorporate different motivational tools, add incentives and involve employees in the business to achieve a strong motivation to work harder.
+The higher the income, the less dominant financial motivation is.
+Once a certain level of income is achieved, there are other needs that become more relevant such as social needs, self-esteem, and self-accomplishment.
+Using such motivators will pay off, as staff retention will decrease and employees start to recognize company goals as their own.
+And surely, a good manager knows how to incorporate different motivational tools, add incentives, team-building and involve employees in the business to achieve a strong motivation to work harder.

 Motivate production workers by addressing their higher needs

-According to Maslow as we progress through the hierarchy of needs, esteem self-actualization stands out.
-The first one involves the desire to feel good about ourselves and feeling valued by others; that is, feeling that our achievements and contributions have been recognized by other people.
-The second refers to feeling fulfilled, or feeling that we are living up to our potential.
+According to Maslow, esteem and self-actualisation stand out as we progress through the hierarchy of needs.
+The first one involves the desire to feel good about ourselves and feel valued by others; that is, feeling that other people have recognized our achievements and contributions.
+The second refers to feeling fulfilled or that we are living up to our potential.
 Work in the manufacturing company involves, at least partially, cooperation with others and social interactions.
-The need of belonging and being part of a group is very important.
-Interactions between employees has shown to improve performance in the workplace.
-That’s why the team building is so important.
+The need to belong and be part of a group is very important.
+Interactions between employees have been shown to improve performance in the workplace.
+That’s why team building is so important.

 Social needs can be met by communicative managers, an attractive break room, and occasional employee outings like family picnics.
 Self-esteem can come from recognition in employee-of-the-month clubs and awards.
-Foster self-fulfillment by promoting worthy employees.
-Employees actually produce more when managers express appreciation and recognition of employees as individuals, and when employees work near each other.
+Foster self-fulfilment by promoting worthy employees.
+Employees produce more when managers express appreciation and recognition of employees as individuals and when employees work near each other.

 Motivate production workers with the aid of manufacturing software

-Majority of manufacturing companies wants to develop, so sooner or later they will face a decision of introducing some technological improvements ex. in a form of production management software.
-These changes inside the company can affect staff motivation and alter the way their basic needs are fulfilled.
-Many years of consulting experience shows that those changes can be smooth and beneficial, when the whole implementation process is cleverly guided.
+The majority of manufacturing companies want to develop, so sooner or later, they will face a decision to introduce some technological improvements ex. in the form of production management software.
+These changes inside the company can affect staff motivation and alter how their basic needs are fulfilled.
+Many years of consulting experience show that those changes can be smooth and beneficial when the implementation process is cleverly guided.

-The basic need of safety is very often in danger once the decision of implementing a new software was made.
-Both managers and workers’ are afraid of the situation in the future.
+The basic need for safety is very often in danger once the decision to implement new software is made.
+Both managers and workers are afraid of the situation in the future.